luapower/libtls/libtls.md

 ## `local tls = require'libtls'`

 libtls ffi binding.
-Use it with luapower's [libtls_bearssl] and [bearssl] or with your own libressl binary.
+Use it with [libtls_bearssl] or with your own LibreSSL binary.

 ## Rationale

-libtls has a sane API as opposed to OpenSSL which was written by monkeys. libtls doesn't force us to do I/O in its callbacks which we can't do anyway because we can't yield from C callbacks.
+libtls has a sane API as opposed to OpenSSL which was written by monkeys. libtls doesn't force us to do I/O in its callbacks which allows us to yield in I/O. libtls works on user-provided I/O as opposed to LuaSec which uses sockets directly.

 ## Status

-<warn>Work in progress</warn>
+Works for me.

 ## API